JonathanWoollett-Light/stellaris-performance-test/README.md

 Production is very simple, component-wise multipling a bunch of vectors.

-Only `species.count` in the equation is not a vector.
-It is an integer scalar.
+Only `species.count` in the equation is not a vector, rather being an integer scalar.

-All vectors are of floating point values and of the length of the number of resources in the game (an unmodded game has 11 resources).
+All vectors are of floating point values and of the length 11 (the number of resources in an unmodded game)

 ![production equation image](https://github.com/JonathanWoollett-Light/stellaris-performance-test/blob/master/images/production.PNG)

-While it is quite simple and the system I've done is very fast, there is still more to do, mostly concerning changing from iterating over vectors to using matricies.
+Currently my system is fast and simple, but could be better, changing from iterating over vectors to using matricies.

 ### Optimization